 Fei Tian College is an academic community dedicated to the transmission of knowledge and the free pursuit of truth.
 The institution acknowledges core values based in Falun Dafa’s guiding tenets of truthfulness, compassion, and forbearance that come to characterize the Fei Tian experience.
 Students who enroll in the College assume an obligation to conduct themselves in a manner compatible with the institutional mission and standards.
 Students are expected to take responsibility for their own actions and the conduct of their guests.
 Failure to uphold college policies and laws is an infraction that may result in disciplinary action under the authority of this Code of Student Conduct.

 Nothing in this Code shall infringe on rights guaranteed by the law or Fei Tian College policies, nor is it intended to afford the specificity or the due process rights of law.

 Ultimate authority over student conduct is vested in the College President, who has discretion to take immediate and final action for any disciplinary matter including waiving any disciplinary rule.
 Authority for student conduct may be delegated as set forth in this Code, or in other appropriate policies, rules, or regulations adopted by the President.

-- Unsatisfactory academic progress;
+- Unsatisfactory academic progress, including artistic progress;

 - Disruptive behavior;